skipcloud/skipcloud.github.io/_posts/2021-08-22-how-ssl-tls-works.md

 ### what could they do then?

 Someone listening has access to the generator, the modulus, as well as the two calculated pre-secrets.
-Could they someone how use these values to get to the right answer?
+Could they somehow use these values to get to the right answer?
 I mean, based on the previous section we know they cannot but it's good to understand why.